 - Businesses that use multichannel marketing experience a 3x higher effectiveness rate than those that don’t.

-- Half of multichannel marketers say they usually or always hit their financial targets.
+- Half of the multichannel marketers say they usually or always hit their financial targets.

 - Digital transactions influence 56% of every $1 spent in stores.